NHL trade deadline could be full of last-minute deals

 ”It makes it a little more difficult to plan,” said Holland, whose Oilers have won three in a row to move into the top eight in the West. ”It’s more wait and see, I think, because when you look at the standings, we’re in a wait-and-see position.
 I think if you had a 12-point cushion above or you’re 12 points below, it makes it easier to pick up the phone.”

-Sakic is working the phones with the Avalanche sitting on a 12-point cushion atop the West and are just ahead of Florida, which cleared space for another move Wednesday by trading forward Frank Vatrano to the New York Rangers for a 2022 fourth-round pick.
-Colorado has been linked to Giroux, who can pick his destination with a full no-movement clause and on Thursday is set to play his 1,000th game — all with the Flyers — before he considers his options.
+Sakic is working the phones with the Avalanche sitting on a 12-point cushion atop the West and are just ahead of Florida, which is loading up to try to knock off defending champion Tampa Bay.
+Colorado has been linked to Giroux, who can pick his destination with a full no-movement clause and on Thursday is set to play his 1,000th game – all with the Flyers – before he considers his options.

 ”I’m very happy I got the chance to do this,” Giroux said. ”After that, it’s going to be a change of mindset a little bit and see how things are going to go.”